PaulBarnesUK/comprensi-chrome-extension/README.md

 1. [Install the extension](#installation)
 2. Open the extension popup and select your target language(s)
 3. Browse YouTube normally - you'll see level indicators on thumbnails
-4. After watching videos, respond to occasional comparison prompts
-5. The more videos you watch and compare, the better the recommendations become
+4. After watching videos, respond to occasional comparison prompts - the more videos we compare, the better the experience is for everyone.

 ## How It Works